sprynder/CohereHackathonRatLabs/README.md

 ## Solution
 To solve this, we've come up with our product: **Found in Translation** (FiT).
 FiT is an intelligent bot that not only provides semantic searching, but also sentiment analysis for users or servers.
 Semantic searching is essentially searching by meaning versus searching by strictly the words given.
 For example, searching for "food" with semantic search might give "here are some resturaunts near you", but with regular search, will yield something like "2005 food poisoning", quite different results.

+## Tech Stack
+Our tech stack consists of a Slack Bolt / JS Front End, connected to a Python / Flask backend, which would point to an Azure container as well as a Pinecone database.
+The backend also queried Cohere, specifically the Classify and Embed analysis endpoints.

 ## Flask API (venv)
 Venv contains the code for the Flask API.